the-linck/Generic-Entity-MVC-CRUD/README.md

 ## Tests

-We're implementing some tools to test the library and it's releases, but the project is in it's very begining yet - the crative phase, we can say.
+We're implementing some tools to test the library and it's releases, but the project is in it's very begining yet - the creative phase, we can say.